 • Core Stability Training: Plank variations, dead bugs, and pelvic tilts to activate deep core muscles.

-• Hip and groin Strengthening: Banded lateral walks, Copenhagen adductor exercises, and isometric holds to support pelvic stability.
+• Hip and groin strengthening: Banded lateral walks, Copenhagen adductor exercises, and isometric holds to support pelvic stability.

 • Flexibility and Mobility Work: Hip flexor and groin stretches to improve range of motion.